mivuzu/rv32i-v1/README.md

 Personal design of a minimal RISC-V 32-bit soft CPU for Lattice ECP5, first iteration, written to be easy to port and build upon.
 It currently implements the base integer ISA only, hence the name (excluding memory-ordering and environment instructions: `fence`, `fence.tso`, `pause`, `ecall`, `ebreak`).

+## Roadmap

+- v1 (this): RV32I, multicycle, MMIO UART, host-side memory init
+- v2: pipelined core, wider/faster memory module
+- v3: ISA expansion to RV32GC
+- v4: 64-bit (RV64GC)

+Tested instruction by instruction during implementation, as well as with small programs, however not yet tested extensively.
+Use at your own risk and please report issues.

 ## Highlights

 - Target: Lattice ECP5